erSubhashThapa/100daysofcode/r2-log.md

  This could work however it becomes more difficult when the page is responsive or if there are other elements on the page that might interfere.
 If the divs are changing size, then we have to change the SVG too.
 I'm not sure how to do that.
 You could probably so it with javascript.

  I'm pretty sure there's other ways to do this in javascript too.
+Like maybe you can change where the background starts with a specific pixel measurement and use javascript to start all the backgrounds in the appropriate spot so that they all line up.

  Since I haven't heard back from the OP, I'm gonna leave this problem and go back to node.